Guest Explorer: Venetia Wegelin

 Pinot Noir in South Africa

 Ranked as the 10th most planted varietal in the world, Pinot Noir remains one of the most misunderstood wines in South Africa.
 Over the last 10 years or so, there has been a large shift in both the planting and production of this amazing grape in South Africa.
 While we have been selectively sipping on Pinot Noir’s relative, Chardonnay, we were unaware of the close relationship it has with many other varietals that we are already regularly pouring into our glasses and enjoying.

 Pinot Noir is the natural cross relation of Chardonnay and Gouais Blanc, a varietal that is close to extinction.
 In fact, Pinot Noir is related to all of the Pinots (Gris, Blanc, Noir, Meunier, Noire Précoce and Teinturier) and with so much diversity, it is one of the few wines that is commonly produced into a red, white, rosé and MCC/Champagne.

 With so much history and versatility, it’s hard to ignore the intrigue of this beautiful ruby nectar.
-Below are my top 10 locally-produced Pinot Noirs worth trying out:
+Below are my top South African Pinot Noirs worth trying out: